rudygt/MiniProfilerXRay/README.md

 # MiniProfilerXRay
-a simple storage provider for MiniProfiler .NET that publish traces to Amazon X-Ray
+a simple storage provider for MiniProfiler .NET that publishes traces to Amazon X-Ray

 ## NOTE: Work in Progress.
 Use at your own risk.